-Jeff Hans is entering his eighth season as the head women's basketball coach at Thomas More University.
+Jeff Hans is entering his ninth season as the head women's basketball coach at Thomas More University.

-Hans has guided the Saints to an 174-11 record (.940), six Presidents' Athletic Conference (PAC) regular season and tournament titles and six NCAA Tournament appearances, including an NCAA Division III National Championship.
+Hans has guided the Saints to an 207-11 record (.949), six conference regular season titles seven conference tournament titles and seven NCAA Tournament appearances, including two NCAA Division III National Championships.

 In his first season (2011-12) on the Thomas More sidelines, Hans led the Saints to a 25-5 overall record and a 17-1 record in the PAC.
 Along the way, the Saints won their seventh straight PAC regular season title, sixth straight PAC Championship Tournament title and made their sixth straight appearance in the NCAA Division III Championship Tournament, where they advanced to the second round.